Learn and Practice Applied Machine Learning

-Discover the self-study methodology you can use
+Discover the self-study projects methodology you can use

 Over the last decade I have been using and refining a methodology of designing and completing small projects to learn, apply and implement machine learning algorithms.
 I used it to survive grad school, write a book of algorithms, finish client work and to do well in machine learning competitions.